 (b) General Requirements.

-1. No Behavior Modification plan may provide for a program of treatment which denies the individual adequate sleep, a nutritionally sound diet, adequate bedding, adequate access to bathroom facilities, and adequate clothing.
+1. No behavior modification plan may provide for a program of treatment which denies the individual adequate sleep, a nutritionally sound diet, adequate bedding, adequate access to bathroom facilities, and adequate clothing.

-2. No Interventions shall be approved in the absence of a determination, arrived at in accordance with all applicable requirements of 115 CMR 5.14, that the behaviors sought to be addressed may not be effectively treated by any less intrusive, less restrictive Intervention and that the predictable risks, as weighed against the benefits of the procedure, would not pose an unreasonable degree of intrusion, restriction of movement, physical harm or psychological harm.
+2. No Level III Interventions shall be approved in the absence of a determination, arrived at in accordance with all applicable requirements of 115 CMR 5.14A, that the behaviors sought to be addressed may not be effectively treated by any less intrusive, less restrictive Intervention and that the predictable risks, as weighed against the benefits of the procedure, would not pose an unreasonable degree of intrusion, restriction of movement, physical harm or psychological harm.

 3. General Prohibition on the Use of Level III Aversive Interventions.
-No program which is operated, funded or licensed by the department, shall employ the use of Level III Aversive Interventions to reduce or eliminate maladaptive behaviors, except as provided in 115 CMR 5.14(4)(b)4.
+No program which is operated, funded or licensed by the department, shall employ the use of Level III Aversive Interventions to reduce or eliminate maladaptive behaviors, except as provided in 115 CMR 5.14A(4)(b)4.